Overview

 iOS setup

-Follow these steps to add push notifications to your iOS app, including support for Badges, Confirmed Delivery, and images.1.
+Follow these steps to add push notifications to your iOS app, including support for Badges, Confirmed receipt, and images.1.
 Add Push Notifications capability to app target

 The Push Notifications capability allows your app to register a push token and receive notifications.- Open your app’s